open-learning-exchange/open-learning-exchange.github.io/pages/gitandrepositories.md

 [Configure a remote for fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/) - You can sync changes made in the original repository with a fork.
 [Sync fork](https://help.github.com/articles/syncing-a-fork/) - Sync a fork of a repository to keep it up-to-date with the upstream repository.
 [GitHub tutorial](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) - An Introduction to Git and Github for beginners from Hubspot.
+[GitHub's Git Tutorial](https://try.github.io/) - An interactive tutorial to learn GitHub in the browser.
+[Git-it Workshop](http://jlord.us/git-it/) - Runs in your terminal to work and provides a hands-on approach to learn Git and GitHub repositories.
 [Git help](https://git-scm.com/) - An encyclopedia of useful git workflows and terminology explanations.
 [Other helpful links and videos](faq.md#Helpful_Links)